 Discolored Skin between Legs

-» You can use a consistent paste of tomato juice, cucumber juice and sandalwood powder for this purpose.
-Use this paste on the discolored body part and let it act for 20-30 minutes before washing it off.
+» Apply a paste of tomato, cucumber juice and sandalwood powder on the discolored part and leave it for 20-30 minutes.

 » Applying fresh lime juice to the affected part of the skin and washing it off after 20-25 minutes can also be useful in getting rid of the discolored skin.
 Another way of using lemon for this skin condition is to rub its peel on the discolored skin 2 times a day.

-The information provided in this article is solely for educating the reader.
+The information provided is solely for educating the reader.
 It is not intended to be a substitute for the advice of a medical expert.